erodrigufer/CS_Resources/README.md

 ## Concurrency
 * [Scheduling In Go : Part I - OS Scheduler](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html): Description of how an OS scheduler works with multiple threads and the performance challenges faced by a multi-threaded program. [_William Kennedy_]

+## Databases
+* [How does database indexing work?](https://stackoverflow.com/questions/1108/how-does-database-indexing-work): Stackoverflow discussion about how database indexing works and why it is useful.
+It provides other links to other threads discussing the same topic.